 I’m constantly immersed in nature— under the canopy of the forest, on the summit of a mountain peak, at the edge of the earth watching a sunset.
 Connecting with nature is a huge piece of the “healthy lifestyle” equation.
 And so is good food…

-After a dose of flow state, glass of wine is waiting for me along with a huge dinner of bread, cheese, meat, and veggies.
+After a dose of flow state, a glass of wine is waiting for me along with a huge dinner of sourdough bread, organic cheese, grass fed meat, and veggies.

 I’m telling you, a healthy lifestyle is totally possible, but if you think it’s something as easy as eating well, exercising, practicing gratitude, and managing stress you will be set up for failure.
 It is much, much harder than that.
 Here are 7 more things you may want to consider adding or changing in your life in order to truly thrive and create abundance in your life.

 The secret to living The Good Life lies far beyond just eating right, exercising, practicing gratitude, and managing stress.
 However, that’s a great place to start.